purcell/windswap/README.md

-If you enjoy using `windmove`, this package is an add-on for you: it has variants of the `windmove` commands which swap the buffers as you move, so that you get the effect of "dragging" around.
+If you enjoy using `windmove`, this package is an add-on for you: it has variants of the `windmove` commands which swap the buffers as you move, so that you get the effect of "dragging" windows around directionally with the arrow keys.

 ## Installation